DanDias/porbit/README.md

 * Enemy type: Sin approach
 * Enemy type: Far orbit bombard
 * Enemy Wave mechanism
+* Add particle effects on boosting ships
 ### Player Units
 * Interceptor object avoidance (planet and target)
 * Interceptor rejoin on closest point in original velocity rather than exactly at original position?
 * Interceptor fire faster.
 * ~~Shielder - Have them provide a full shield to the planet as long as they are in orbit.~~
 * ~~Interceptor to do it's normal orbit, when it detects something it'll fly out, attack it and then return to the orbit.~~
+* Weapons Platform/Interceptor - Add particle effects on shots
 ### Planet
 * Change planet sprites as durability degrades
+* takeDamage return remaining damage.
+When damage is > 1; mostly for planets with shielders
 ### Systems Design
 * Use mass and speed to inflict damage instead of just 1 point every time?
 * Planet Durability